Brigham and Women’s Hospital Policies

 Universal COVID-19 Screening

-Beginning on Saturday April 18, all obstetrical patients being admitted to the hospital will be tested for COVID-19.
+All obstetrical patients being admitted to the hospital will be tested for COVID-19.
 If you are scheduled for a planned admission (eg planned c-section, pitocin induction, etc) you will receive a call from the Ambulatory Testing Team at BWH to schedule outpatient testing 24-48 hours prior to your admission to the hospital.
+If you are scheduled for cervical ripening at BWH prior to your pitocin induction, COVID-19 testing will be performed at that time.

 Educational Classes and Maternity Tours at BWH